-Our executive officers have entered into stock ownership agreements with the Company whereby each executive officer agreed that for a period of one year following any termination of employment, he would hold 25% of all applicable transferable incentive equity (all vested options and shares of restricted stock that are no longer subject to forfeiture).
+On December 13, 2006, Messrs.
+Conway, Bray, Schmidt-Fellner, and du Four entered into stock ownership agreements with the Company whereby each executive officer agreed that for a period of one year following any termination of employment, he would hold 25% of all applicable transferable incentive equity (all vested options and shares of restricted stock that are no longer subject to forfeiture).
 If, during the one year following termination, he were to violate the covenant not to compete with, or solicit employees or business from, the Company, the amount of transferable stock that he is then obligated to hold would be forfeited.
 The lock-up applies only to those shares received by the executive officer at the time of or prior to the agreement.
-Any options issued as part of the Company s 2009 option exchange program are subject to a more restrictive lock-up arrangement, whereby 50% of the net proceeds from the sale of shares resulting from the exercise of those options will be held by the Company for the duration of the executives employment with the Company and for a twelve month period thereafter.
-In addition, if, during the one year following termination, an executive were to violate the covenant not to compete with, or solicit employees or business from, the Company would be forfeited.
+Shares issued upon exercise of certain options issued as part of the Company s 2009 option exchange program are subject to a more restrictive lock-up arrangement, whereby 50% of the net proceeds from the sale of these shares will be held by the Company for the duration of the executives employment with the Company and for a twelve month period thereafter.
+In addition, if, during the one year following termination, an executive were to violate the covenant not to compete with, or solicit employees or business from, the Company, the amount of any proceeds so held by the Company would be forfeited.